SiliconLabs/wisun-br-linux/HIF.md

 Configure broadcast schedule for transmission to LFN.

  - `uint16_t interval`
     LFN broadcast interval in milliseconds (from LBS-IE).
+If API >= 2.20, passing 0 disables the LFN broadcast schedule.

  - `uint16_t bsi`
     LFN broadcast Schedule ID (from LBS-IE).